USF-CS315-F23/USF-CS315-F23.github.io/assignments/project06.md

 ## Tests

 See the tests repo for Project06.
+You will have to copy the inst-mem.dig file from the Projec06 test repo to your project06 repo.

 ## Rubric